pandorabots/pandorabots.github.io/_integrations/putting-your-bot-on-slack.md

       ...
     ]

 In many of our other tutorials, we've stored Pandorabots API credentials in JSON files or as variables.
 But for our use on a server, we're actually just going to set these as environment variables for Hubot to search for.
 Grab your `app_id` and `user_key` from the [Developer Portal](http://chatbots.io), and pick out one of your already deployed bot names.
-Make sure you are in the `mybot` directory:
+Make sure you are in the `mybot` directory (NOTE: this command works for setting environment variables supported in Linux/OS X but not Windows):

     mybot$ export app_id=**********
     mybot$ export user_key=********